This website uses cookies to ensure you get the best experience on our website. Learn more

 You might well choose to have breakfast out in the bush, but if you're in camp they offer a good spread of cold options such as yoghurt, cereals, fruit and cheese and cold meat.
 There is a chef on hand to cook your eggs to order, as well as pancakes and other specials of the day.

 Lunch begins with a plated starter and then is generally a buffet of hot and cold dishes.
-When we last stayed in 2019, we enjoyed a selection of homemade pizzas, spaghetti with meatballs and aubergine parmigiana, which were accompanied by spinach roulade, three bean salad and cucumber salad.
+When we last stayed, we enjoyed a selection of homemade pizzas, spaghetti with meatballs and aubergine parmigiana, which were accompanied by spinach roulade, three bean salad and cucumber salad.
 The variety of dishes on offer made lunch our favourite meal of our stay.

 Dinner is a three course menu, with a number of choices for each course.
 We enjoyed the butternut soup and fresh bread, steak with peppercorn sauce and vegetables, finished with a crème brulée.